-All such engines should be delivered in such a condition that the seals required under Article 28.4 can be fitted.
-Engines will be held by the FIA throughout the homologation period.
+All such power units should be delivered in such a condition that the seals required under Article 28.4 can be fitted.
+Power units will be held by the FIA throughout the homologation period.

-- 2. The supplier of a homologated engine and/or the team using the homologated engine must take and/or facilitate such steps as the FIA may at any time and in its absolute discretion determine in order to satisfy the FIA that an engine used at an Event is indeed identical to the corresponding engine delivered to and held by the FIA. - 3.
-The FIA, in consultation with the TWG and the engine suppliers, will from time to time issue indicative information as to the tests and inspection procedures to be applied.
+- 2. A manufacturer may homologate no more than one specification of power unit. - 3.
+The supplier of an homologated power unit and/or the team using the homologated power unit must take and/or facilitate such steps as the FIA may at any time and in its absolute discretion determine in order to satisfy the FIA that a power unit used at an Event is indeed identical to the corresponding power unit delivered to and held by the FIA. - 4.
+The FIA, in consultation with the TWG and the power unit suppliers, will from time to time issue indicative information as to the tests and inspection procedures to be applied.